MJKWoolnough/boolmap/README.md

 ```go
 func NewNibbleSliceSize(size uint) *NibbleSlice
 ```
-NewNibbleSliceSize returns a new Crumbslice, initialised to the given size
+NewNibbleSliceSize returns a new NibbleSlice, initialised to the given size

 #### func (*NibbleSlice) Get